top 100 best ski resorts in Europe 2018/2019

 Lofoten is also a famous area for breathtaking views in summertime, surfing and fjords.

-Norway secures the joint 7th spot with 5 entries in our top 100 best ski resorts in Europe.
+Norway secures the joint 7th spot with 5 entries.
 Here are the Norwegian ski resorts in alphabetical order.

 Gelio is a small mountain town resort with a lot to offer, of course, great skiing since it is on this list.